Skip to main content

 WIRELESS INNOVATION AWARD

-- Evelyn Toees Gomez
+- Evelyn Torres-Gomez

 Established in 2022, this award recognizes individuals who create a new concept or product to be used in the wireless industry.

-Evelyn is a seasoned telecommunications industry executive with experience with Nokia Networks.
-At Nokia she served as an Area Account Manager for Central America and led the customer account team to identify and win Nokia Networks first infrastructure deal in Central America.
-Evelyn was responsible for all sales, forecasting, planning, and solution development in the region.
-She also served as Lead Customer Manager for North America and Latin America where she identified new business opportunities within the area of location services, managed relationships with strategic partners, influenced product development and led the sales efforts.
-While at Nokia, Evelyn received awards for superior performance for decreasing product development cost by 25%, while providing the solution ahead of schedule.
-Evelyn also worked as a product manager for VHA, Inc. / Novation, a medical health care provider, where she was responsible for product launches, contract negotiation, and business development.
+She started her career as a telecommunications industry executive with Nokia Networks.
+At Nokia she served as an Area Account Manager for Central America and led the customer account team to identify and win Nokia Networks.
+She led the first infrastructure deal in Central America and served as Lead Customer Manager for North America and Latin America.
+She received awards for decreasing product development cost by 25% while providing customer solutions ahead of schedule.
+Evelyn also worked as a product manager for VHA, Inc. / Novation, a medical health care provider, where she was

 USN CAPTAIN GEORGE P. MCGINNIS MEMORIAL AWARD